 Several signaling pathways are known to regulate autophagy including the ERK, PI3K class I and II, and mTOR.
-The mTOR signaling pathways regulate various cellular process including autophagy through coordinating several signaling molecules such as S6K, 4EBP-1, and AKT.
-The mTOR/AKT pathway is an important signaling mechanism that regulates different cellular process including cell survival, proliferation, apoptosis, and autophagy [60,61].
+The mTOR signaling pathways regulate various cellular process including autophagy through coordinating several signaling molecules such as S6K, 4EBP-1 and AKT.
+The mTOR/AKT pathway is an important signaling mechanism that regulates different cellular process including cell survival, proliferation, apoptosis and autophagy [60,61].
 Indeed it has been shown that the mTOR/AKT pathway is critical for prostate tumor growth and survival, especially when the PTEN, a tumor suppressor gene, is mutated [62].
-Moreover, overexpression and uncontrolled activation of AKT have been identified in several human cancers including PCa [63,64].
-Similarly, inactivation of mTOR pathway is shown to inhibit PCa cell growth, migration, and invasion [63].
+Moreover, overexpression and uncontrolled activation of AKT have been identified in several human cancers including prostate cancer [63,64].
+Similarly, inactivation of mTOR pathway shown to inhibit prostate cancer cell growth, migration and invasion [63].
 Interestingly, the role of mTOR in SOCE activation has been elucidated recently in tuberous sclerosis complex-related tumor development.
-The study has shown that mTORC1 activates SOCE, and augmented SOCE by hyperactive mTORC1-STIM1 cascade may contribute to the benign nature of tuberous sclerosis complex (TSC)-related tumors.
-Interestingly, mTORC1 inhibitor, rapamycin suppressed the SOCE by decreasing the expression of STIM1 in tuberous sclerosis complex 2(TSC2)-deficient MEF cells [65].
-Hence, it is suggested that to develop a drug that can inhibit both mTOR and other signaling molecules, PI3K/AKT would be an effective strategy in treating PCa.
+The present study has shown that mTORC1 activates SOCE, and augmented SOCE by hyperactive mTORC1-STIM1 cascade may contribute to the benign nature of tuberous sclerosis complex (TSC)-related tumors.
+Interestingly, mTORC1 inhibitor, rapamycin suppressed the SOCE by decreasing the expression of STIM1 in tuberous sclerosis complex 2(TSC2) deficient MEF cells [65].
+Hence, it is suggested that to develop a drug that can inhibit both mTOR and other signaling molecules PI3K/AKT would be an effective strategy in treating prostate cancer.
 Consistent with these studies, we observed that RSV treatment activates the AMPK and inhibits the mTOR/AKT phosphorylation.
 The results suggest that RSV induces autophagy through regulating mTOR/AKT pathways.
-However, the RSV-induced autophagy was abolished in STIM1 overexpressed PC3 cells.
-The STIM1 overexpression reverts the RSV-induced SOCE suppression, ER stress, and cell death which indicate that RSV targets SOCE via suppressing STIM1 and deplete ER store causes ER stress-induced autophagic cell death in androgenindependent PCa cells.
+However, the RSV induced autophagy was abolished in STIM1 overexpressed PC3 cells.
+The STIM1 overexpression reverts the RSV induced SOCE suppression, ER stress and cell death which indicates that RSV targets SOCE via suppressing STIM1 and deplete ER store causes ER stress induced autophagic cell death in androgen-independent prostate cancer cells.
 Moreover, the signaling pathways by which RSV regulates autophagy induction and exerts its anti-carcinogenic effects are far from being completely elucidated.
 Although several studies suggest that increase in intracellular Ca2+ may contribute to anti-carcinogenic effect, this has never been clearly proven.
-Nevertheless, further investigations are needed to elucidate the molecular mechanisms by which STIM1 regulates PCa cell proliferation and survival.
+Nevertheless, further investigations are needed to elucidate the molecular mechanisms by which STIM1 regulate prostate cancer cell proliferation and survival.

-In conclusion, SOCE is crucially involved in the survival and proliferation of androgen-independent PCa cell lines, DU145 and PC3, and RSV treatment attenuates SOCE and induces autophagy-mediated cell death.
-The mechanisms involve altered expression of STIM1 and subsequent SOCE influx which cause an ER stress response in DU145 and PC3 cells.
-ER stress further potentiates the autophagy-mediated cell death through regulating mTOR/AKT pathways.
+In conclusion, SOCE is crucially involved in the survival and proliferation of androgen-independent prostate cancer cell lines, DU145 and PC3, and resveratrol treatment attenuates SOCE and induce autophagy mediated cell death.
+The mechanisms involves altered expression of STIM1 and subsequent SOCE influx which cause an ER stress response in DU145 and PC3 cells.
+ER stress further potentiate the autophagy mediated cell death through regulating mTOR/AKT pathways.
 To the best of our knowledge, this is the first report that RSV induces autophagic cell death by regulating the function of STIM1 and subsequent SOCE.